alexchernykh/ResearchProject/README.md

-# "Detection and segmentation of tissue structures in laparoscopic image data using deep learning"
+# Detection and segmentation of tissue structures in laparoscopic image data using deep learning

 ## Table of Content